dancher743/stalker-coc-mods-compilation/README.md

 Install
 ---
-Place all files to an empty "gamedata" folder.
+Place all files to an empty `gamedata` folder.

 Settings
 ---
-* To access Dynamic News settings: load your game, then open the main menu and press Page-Up button.
+* To access Dynamic News settings: load your game, then open the main menu and press Page-Up button
+* To ignite/extinguish a campfire holster your weapon first
-* To make the sky less bright type `r2_tonemap off` command in the console.
+* To make the sky less bright type `r2_tonemap off` command in the console

 Mods
 ---